Is your child struggling with constipation?

 Fibre is an excellent nutrient that can soften stools naturally so encourage your child to eat a good variety of fibre-rich foods every day.

-How much fibre do children need per day to prevent constipation?
+How much fibre do children need per day?

-There is also evidence to show that good fibre intake has a positive effect on blood cholesterol levels and colorectal function.
+Notably, a good fibre intake positively impacts blood cholesterol levels and colorectal function.

-There are no set fibre requirements for babies and children under two years of age.
-Instead, read, Is Constipation In Babies Afer Solids Normal?
+There are no specific fibre requirements for babies and children under two years.

 Table 1.0 Fibre requirements per age